|8:00 a.m. ||Registration, Breakfast, and Sponsor Exhibits |

 No refunds will be given.

 Face coverings are required for all attendees in meetings and events spaces at all times except when eating or speaking from the stage.
 Both the WDS and the venue are monitoring the recommendations of the CDC.
-Our full safety protocols are available here.
-These guidelines will be reviewed frequently and we will inform registrants if there are any changes made.
+We will inform registrants if there are any changes made.

 Dana Kader Robb